Nabo Gass: Works in architecture

-He has also immersed himself in the field of solar technology and designed the façade of a high bay warehouse in Coeseld-Lette using photovoltaic modules.
+He is also involved in solar technology, and designed the façade of a high bay warehouse in the city of Coeseld, using photovoltaic modules.

 The warehouse's folded design of the solar modules extends vertically, bending over the roof and hovering on a framed mounted system above the landscaped roof.
 The facade is constructed out of deep-black solar modules and greenish-blue sparkling crash glass, two contrasting components generating an electrifying force.
-The folding effect arises from the installation of the two main elements on the solar facade: alternating, solar modules and crash glass are arranged gradually in a 32° angle of inclination, which guarantees an optimal solar radiation at the geographical location of Coesfeld.
+The folding effect arises from the installation of the two main elements on the solar facade: alternating, solar modules and crash glass are arranged gradually in a 32° angle of inclination, which guarantees an optimal solar radiation in Coesfeld.

-This folded, cascading arrangement of the PV-modules not only optimally uses the sun’s energy, but also provides shade for the glass building behind it.
+This folded, cascading arrangement of the PV-modules uses the sun’s energy, and provides shade for the glass building behind it.
 The interior of the warehouse requires no additional cooling.
-In winter, when the sun is low and the rays are flat, the shading effect is limited and consequently heating is not necessary.
-As a result, the warehouse can be operated with only an automatic ventilation system.
-A unique and exemplary symbiosis of engineering and design, his artistic approach to the photovoltaic facade received the architecture award of the Stiftung Deutsche Pfandbriefbank.
+In winter, when the sun is low and the rays are flat, the shading effect is limited and consequently heating is not necessary, so the warehouse can be operated with only an automatic ventilation system.
+The photovoltaic facade received the architecture award of the Stiftung Deutsche Pfandbriefbank.

-His highly innovative method of fusing a crash glass picture into single pane safety glass without the use of additional adhesives is patented.
+His method of fusing a crash glass picture into single pane safety glass without the use of additional adhesives is patented.